stuerp/foo_vis_spectrum_analyzer/README.md

 * Improved: Performance optimization.
 Rendering will stop when the main window is minimized.
 * Improved: Small performance optimization in SWIFT.
 * Fixed: The style list box in the configuration dialog was not cleared before it was filled again after a reset.
-* Fixed (Regression): Gradient brushes are created again as shown in the configuration dialog.
+* Fixed (Regression): Gradient brushes are created again with the colors in the same order as shown in the configuration dialog.

 v0.7.1.0, 2024-02-29